Skip to main content

 Consuming Streamed LLM Responses on the Frontend: A Deep Dive into SSE and Fetch

-This article will provide a comprehensive guide on how to consume streamed LLM responses from a frontend application.
-We will explore two popular methods: Server-Sent Events (SSE) and the fetch API with Readable Streams.
+This article covers two ways to consume streamed LLM responses from a frontend application: Server-Sent Events (SSE) and the fetch API with Readable Streams.

 The Power of Streaming

 When a user sends a prompt to an LLM, the model generates the response token by token.
-Instead of waiting for the entire response to be generated, which can take several seconds, we can stream these tokens to the frontend as they become available.
+Instead of waiting for the entire response (which can take several seconds), we stream those tokens to the frontend as they become available.

-• Reduced Perceived Latency: Users start seeing the response almost instantly, which makes the application feel much more responsive.
+• Reduced Perceived Latency: Users start seeing the response almost instantly, which makes the application feel far snappier.

-• Improved User Experience: The real-time, typewriter-like effect of the text appearing on the screen is a more engaging and natural way to interact with an AI.
+• Better User Experience: The real-time, typewriter-like effect is a more engaging and natural way to interact with an AI.

-• Efficient Resource Utilization: By processing the response as a stream, we can avoid holding large amounts of data in memory on both the server and the client.
+• Efficient Resource Utilisation: By processing the response as a stream, we avoid holding large chunks of data in memory on both server and client.

 Method 1: Server-Sent Events (SSE)

-Server-Sent Events (SSE) is a simple and efficient technology for pushing real-time data from a server to a client over a single, long-lived HTTP connection.
-It's a perfect fit for streaming LLM responses because it's a one-way communication channel from the server to the client.
+Server-Sent Events is a simple, efficient technology for pushing real-time data from a server to a client over a single, long-lived HTTP connection.
+It’s a natural fit for streaming LLM responses because it’s one-way: server to client.

 How it Works

-1. The client establishes a connection to a server endpoint that is configured to send SSE.
+1. The client establishes a connection to a server endpoint configured to send SSE.

-2. The server keeps the connection open and sends data to the client in the form of "events."
+2. The server keeps the connection open and sends data as “events.”

 3. Each event is a simple text-based message with a specific format.